Alex-Espinoza27/Alex-Espinoza27/README.md

   - Java
   - Laravel
 - 👯 I’m looking forward to collaborate on open source projects.
-- ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>
+- ✔ Ask me about anything, I am happy to help!😉<br>
-- Outside tech, 🎵 listen to music, and 🌴 explore nature outdoors.
+- Outside tech, 🎵 listen to music and playing video games.
+- 📫 Reach out to me at: <a href="alex.espinozavalera@gmail.com">alex.espinozavalera@gmail.com</a>

 ## My Skills Include